outfox/fennecs.tech/README.md

 # fennecs ECS documentation
-This is a vitepress project to create the website and documentation as seen on [fennecs.tech](https://fennecs.tech)
+This is a [VitePress](https://vitepress.dev) static site generator to create the website and documentation seen on [fennecs.tech](https://fennecs.tech)

-A GitHub action will integrate all changes made to `main` and deploy a new website.
+A GitHub action will integrate all changes made to `main` and deploy a new website to the appropriate S3 bucket.

 ## Developing
 ```bash